 Teeth are serially homologous structures, which allow the localization and quantification of the effects of specific gene mutations.
 Tooth development may be divided in multiple stages, where the number, size and type of teeth are sequentially determined.
 Furthermore, it is also possible to determine the phase of odontogenesis affected by these conditions.
 These features make tooth development an important system to understand the intricate molecular mechanisms that regulate development and genetics.
 The genetic causes of dental pathologies are multiple causing phenotypic changes and the severity of which is dependant on the affected gene, the type and location of mutations.
-The process of odontogenesis is under the control of homeobox (HOX) genes; a number of different mesenchymal regulatory molecules and their receptors.
-Any mutation in these genes and any disruption of regulatory molecules may result in the anomaly of dental characteristics.
-All the causes of dental diseases is still not known, but their it can be stated that tooth morphogenesis occurs by numerous genetic and epigenetic factors not just by a single gene and also most of the developmental defects in teeth usually occur as a result of mutations in genes encoding signalling molecules and transcriptional factors.
+All the causes of dental diseases is still not known, but their genetic basis is never a neglected factor.
+Hence, it can be stated that tooth morphogenesis occurs by numerous genetic and epigenetic factors not just by a single gene and also most of the developmental defects in teeth usually occur as a result of mutations in genes encoding signalling molecules and transcriptional factors.